 San Francisco, CA 94103

-James R. Browning U.S. Courthouse, a National Historic Landmark, is located at the corner of Seventh and Mission Streets in San Francisco.
-Opened in 1905, this is considered one of America’s most beautiful public buildings, grandly constructed to represent the increasing importance of the United States.
-The only public entrance is 95 Seventh Street.
+The James R. Browning U.S. Courthouse, a National Historic Landmark, is located at the corner of Seventh and Mission Streets in San Francisco.
+The public entrance is 95 Seventh Street.
+Opened in 1905, this is considered one of America’s most beautiful public buildings.

-Public tours of the building and courtrooms begin at 1 p.m. on the following dates:
+Public tours of the building and courtrooms begin at 1 p.m. as listed below: